Blog

 Kimyrsa blocks key steps (i.e., transglycosylation and transpeptidation) in the cell wall synthesis process, which makes it difficult for resistant bacteria (bacteria that are difficult to treat and have limited treatment options) to survive.

-Through these three mechanisms of action, Kimyrsa is able to target certain resistant gram-positive bacteria that can cause severe and complicated skin infections, such as methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus species (VRE), and others.
+Through these three mechanisms of action, Kimyrsa and other glycopeptide antibiotics are able to target certain resistant gram-positive bacteria that can cause severe and complicated skin infections, such as methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus species (VRE), and others.

 Indication and Usage

-Kimyrsa is approved for the treatment of adults with acute bacterial skin and skin structure infections (ABSSSI).
+Kimyrsa infusions are approved for the treatment of adults with acute bacterial skin and skin structure infections (ABSSSI).
 ABSSSI includes cellulitis (severe infection in the deeper layer of the skin), skin abscesses (buildup of the pus within the skin surface), and wound infections.

 These infections are suspected to be caused by antimicrobial-resistant gram-positive bacteria, including MRSA and Staphylococcus aureus, Streptococcus pyogenes, and Enterococcus faecalis.